allegheny-cis-curriculum-assessment/software-engineering-assessment-one-starter/README.md

 ## 😁 TODO: Add Your Name Here

-TODO: You must delete `Student Name` and add your name to the subsection header
+TODO: You must delete the phrase after the prompt and add your name to the subsection header

 ## 🚧 Honor Code